mjziebarth/DOOMERCAT/qgis-plugin/help.md

+After optimization, the **projection string** line is filled with the PROJ string representation of the resulting projection, and the **projected CRS WKT** is filled with a
+Well-Known Text representation of the projected
-After optimization, the **projection string** line is filled with the PROJ string representation of the resulting projection.
-A user CRS can be created from this string using the **save** button and, afterwards, this CRS can be **apply**-ed to the current project.
+CRS (preferable over the PROJ string since it references the datum).
+A user CRS can be created from the WKT string using the **save** button and, afterwards, this CRS can be **apply**-ed to the current project.
 Unchecking the **orient north** box